TobDigital/invoke-apply-luts/README.md

 Standalone InvokeAI 6.x community node for applying 3D `.cube` LUT files.

-This package is independent from the Halftone node.
-It does not import from, subclass, or share processing code with `halftone_plus`.

 ## Node

 - **Apply LUT**: applies a 3D `.cube` LUT to an input image.